Advanced Interface¶

 Text Input¶

-Text input is something to pay attention to.
-We cannot input text into a button because it is a button.
-Now we will select an input box element to introduce; the basic information of this element is as follows.
+Text input requires special attention.
+You cannot input text onto a button because it is a button.
+Now we will reselect an input field element to introduce this; the basic information of this element is as follows.

 Attention

-There are some points to note when getting input box elements: Please note that when obtaining input box elements, your input method must be in the pop-up state, then search for the relevant element, and it is recommended to search carefully, otherwise what you get may not be the actual input box.
+There are some points to note when capturing an input field element: please note that when locating an input field element, your input method must be in pop‑up state, and then you should search for the related element.
+It is recommended to look carefully, otherwise you might not find the real input field.

 Hint

-In the automation process, making the input method pop-up only requires you to first click the input box displayed in the parent container in your code.
+In an automation flow, all you need to do to make the input method pop up is to first click the input field displayed in the parent container in your code.

-For the above input box, we can call the following interface to input the string 你好世界 (Hello World).
-You can also input English or other Unicode strings; just use as follows to input text into the box.
+For the above input field, we can call the following interface to enter the string “你好世界” (Hello World).
+You can also input English or other Unicode strings; simply use it as follows to input text into the box.

 >>> element = d(text="搜索感兴趣的内容")